 - Difficulty: moderate.
 The biggest challenge is the slippery mud.
 Also the steep climb in the beginning of the hike, followed by a steep descent to the bridge, and then the climb back up.

-- Hiking fee: Mykines is also the only place in the Faroe Islands where you have to pay in order to hike.
-You have to pay the hiking fee in advance on hiking.fo website.
+- Hiking fee: You have to pay in order to go hiking on Mykines island and you have to do it in advance on mykines.fo website.

 5. Saksun – út á Lónna (Streymoy island)

 The most popular hike near Saksun is actually not this hike, but Saksun – Tjornuvik hike that is indicated in the hiking brochure.
 However, if you are not up for a difficult long hike climbing a mountain between the two villages (and back), a beautiful hike called út á Lónna is not just easier, but probably a much better option to explore the majestic landscapes near Saksun.
 After all, how many visitors actually have 5-6 hours to hike between the two villages…

 TIP: If you want to do the Saksun Tjornuvik hike, it’s best to do it with a guide because they’ll arrange for the transport to come back to the starting point.
 You can book a guided hike here.
 In that case, it will only take about 3 hours.